How to rebalance a portfolio

 • Buy low and sell high: Instead of trying to time the market, rebalancing inherently sells out-performing assets and buys the under-performers (in hopes of growth down the line).

-• Improve diversification: Reweighting your portfolio involves buying and selling different securities to reduce the overall impacts of a specific asset class.
+• Maintain diversification: Reweighting your portfolio involves buying and selling different securities to reduce the overall impacts of a specific asset class.

 However, the act of rebalancing itself does come with potential drawbacks that you should be aware of – namely taxes and transaction costs:

 • Capital Gains Tax: If you’re rebalancing your portfolio by selling a stock or bond at a profit within a taxable investment account, you’ll likely have to pay capital gains.
-While this can be unavoidable in some cases, you can use tax-advantaged accounts, such as an IRA or 401k, to potentially get around these tax costs.
+While this can be unavoidable in some cases, rebalancing in tax-advantaged accounts, such as an IRA or 401k, does not expose you to these tax costs.

 • Transaction Costs: Depending on your investment accounts, rebalancing might also incur transaction costs or even a commission fee.
 While trading costs are more common for a mutual fund or an exchange-traded fund, you might want to reconsider a financial advisor whose compensation is based on commissions.